Muslim Council of Britain: After 2021

 In 2021, Zara Mohammed, the Assistant Secretary General, was elected Secretary General of the organisation after receiving the majority of affiliate votes over her competitor, Ajmal Masroor.
 This was the first time a woman had held the position; Mohammed was additionally the youngest, as well as the first Pakistani-Scottish, person to serve in the role.

 On 19 February 2021, Mohammed met with the Paymaster General, Penny Mordaunt, breaking with the 2009 non-engagement policy.

 In January 2025, at the conclusion of Mohammed's term, she was succeeded by Dr Wajid Akhter.

+In July 2026, Dr Wajid Akhter was re-elected to serve another two years, with Maswood Ahmed as his Deputy Secretary General.

 Organisation

-The MCB is an umbrella body with 400 to 500 individual Muslim organisations as its affiliates, which include mosques and schools.
+The MCB is an umbrella body with more than 500 Muslim organisations as its affiliates, which include mosques, schools and charities.
 The leaders are elected once every two years by the affiliate organisations.

 Most of the affiliate organisations are small, but some are organisations of national prominence, such as the Muslim Association of Britain.
 MCB is said to be dominated by groups that have their roots in "anti-colonial political Islam from Middle East and South Asia", in particular Pakistan, Bangladesh and Arab countries.
 According to The Economist, the Islamists from these countries held a big share of the top positions.
 Other commentators state that it was influenced initially by followers of Jamaat-e-Islami, a radical Islamist organisation in South Asia.
 But this influence is seen to be reducing, with younger British-born activists coming through.

 The Secretary General from 1997 to 2006, Iqbal Sacranie, received a knighthood in the 2005 Queen's Birthday Honours for his longstanding service to the community and interfaith dialogue.
-The current Secretary General, since 2025, is Wajid Akhter.